-The OHM BOCES Distance Learning Service is a cornerstone for future development of expanded educational opportunities in this region.
-The service creates a fiber-optic telecommunication network with the capacity to link all 12 component school districts, the BOCES complex, area colleges and school districts outside of Oneida County.
-The network connects multiple sites at a time into a single electronic classroom to expose both students and teachers to a range of educational opportunities and the latest in educational technology.
-IP video conferences and online programs provide additional distance learning opportunities.
-Our network includes linkages with regional networks and other states and even other countries to enhance educational opportunities and promote a new sense of sharingandteamworkbetween students and teachers in Oneida County.
+The OHM BOCES Distance Learning Service is a cornerstone for the future development of expanded educational opportunities in this region.

+The service creates a fiber-optic telecommunication network with the capacity to link all our component school districts, the BOCES complex and area colleges.
+Linkages with regional networks, other states, and even other countries enhance educational opportunities and promote a new sense of sharing and teamwork among both students and teachers in the region.